Corinna Harney: Career

 Harney considers her start in the entertainment industry when she took her first ballet class at three years old.
 Her first acting job was when she was in the fourth grade with Dick Van Patten for a Blue Cross-Blue Shield commercial.
 She had also begun doing print modeling around that same time.

 After her first appearance in Playboy, Harney was featured in a series of Playboy videos, as well as appearing in minor roles in television series such as Nash Bridges and CSI and the movie National Lampoon's Vegas Vacation.

 After appearing in various roles, she and a friend produced a film called Pitcher and the Pin-up.
 Harney has worked on or had roles in a series of projects since, including a web-series called Wedded Bliss, a film called The Ivory Curse, a Sinclair Oil commercial, a movie called Ryder and Julina, and an independent film called Sins of our Youth, which also features Super 8 actor Joel Courtney.

 Personal life

-Harney was born in Bremerhaven, West Germany of Cherokee-Irish descent.
+Harney was born in Bremerhaven, West Germany.
 She is the sister of Dorinda Harney.
 Harney spent most of her childhood life in Las Vegas, Nevada, where her father was a state trooper for the Nevada Highway Patrol.
 Harney graduated from Bonanza High School in Las Vegas.

 She now lives in the Los Angeles Area, but she also maintains a home in Las Vegas.
 Harney is married and has a daughter.